We got 9 categories to talk about in this knife review.

 Before you buy the Dao Vua knives you must know a few things.
 While Doa Vua made some improvements with the Quality control the biggest improvement sits in the blade design.
 They are thinner and more in line with Japanese-styled knives.
-However, Dao Vua still has some problems, just to name a few that you may encounter are a crooked choil, low and high spots on the blade, in some cases, the knife is slightly bent.
+However, Dao Vua still has some problems, just to name a few that you may encounter a crooked choil, low and high spots on the blade, and in some cases, the knife is slightly bent.
 In my review sample, you can see a bent tip which is mostly caused by shipment, low and high spots with a visible arch at the front.
 However, the handle design is very consistent and nicely made, the majority of the problems are with the blade which I hope they can improve in newer versions.

 Aesthetic & Specifications

 The Dao Vua Classic V2 Chinese Vegetable Cleaver comes with mono steel construction and a blacksmith finish.
 The steel is a leaf spring carbon steel that is not stainless and will react very quickly once used, and you will form a patina.

 The blade length is 210mm measured from the heel towards the front.
 While Dao Vua did not specify the Rockwell hardness the Rockwell was fluctuating with the knife samples that I received.
 The Rockwell fluctuated between 59 to 60 with my review samples.
 The knife thickness is 2.0mm measured above the heel and 1.6mm in the middle.
 The knife weight of my review sample is 300 grams.